kiforks/frontsoulend/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an idea for this project
-title: "[FEATURE] Brief description of the feature"
+title: '[FEATURE] Brief description of the feature'
 labels: enhancement
 assignees: ''
 ---

 **Feature Description**